MGviii/Group-99-EventMS/README.md

-# Group-99-HostelMS
+# Group-99-EventMS
-This is the repository for USSD and SMS based Mini-Project of Hostel Management System
+This is the repository for USSD and SMS based Mini-Project of Event Management System